Carbon Capture, Utilization and Storage

 Driving decarbonization in Europe

 We are at the forefront of Europe’s decarbonization.
 Together with the European Union (EU) Innovation Fund, we are advancing CCUS projects in Germany, Poland, Belgium, Croatia, France and Greece.
-All six Holcim projects are based on highly scalable, mature technologies and advanced partnerships, putting clean technologies to work for Europe’s net-zero future.
+All seven Holcim projects are based on highly scalable, mature technologies and advanced partnerships, putting clean technologies to work for Europe’s net-zero future.

 Lägerdorf, Germany